Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

 Under the hood uses an LXC cookbook to provision a system - a lot of state for it to work

+Haven't been talking about it much because it's been changing frequently & used for personal projects

+More proper release done the night before the comment summit

+What it provides:

+Runs off of LXC, initial provision takes a long time

+Builds base templates for stuff being used (right now Ubuntu default)

+Can specify templates

+Takes initial base, converting it to some state, then snapshot the configuration and build templates out

 ## Summary of Discussions

 ## What will we do now?
 What needs to happen next?